 The Office of Financial Aid is required by law to provide Entrance and Exit Loan Counseling for Federal Direct Loan borrowers.
 If you are a new borrower, entrance counseling must be completed before loan proceeds can be credited to your tuition account.
 If you withdraw from the University, take a leave of absence, or graduate, you must complete exit counseling.
 Entrance and exit counseling are conducted at the Office of Student Financial Services.
 You may also complete either your entrance or exit counseling online.

 The Graduate PLUS Loan is available to graduate students only.
 Students are required to complete a FAFSA and should apply for the maximum amounts available under the Unsubsidized Direct Loan program first.
 The Graduate PLUS loan requires credit approval the Department of Education.
-The fixed interest rate for 2014-15 of 7.21%.
-For loans first disbursed prior to 10/01/14, a 4.288% origination fee is automatically deducted from the loan amount prior to disbursement.
-If the first disbursement occurs on or after 10/01/14, the origination fee is 4.292.
+The fixed interest rate for 2015-16 is 6.84%.
+For loans first disbursed prior to 10/01/15, a 4.292% origination fee is automatically deducted from the loan amount prior to disbursement.
+This fee changes every Oct 1st.
 Graduate PLUS loans do not have a grace period.

 Repayment begins 60 days after the loan has been fully disbursed for the academic year; however, you can postpone repayment while you are enrolled at least half-time.